cloudshiftstrategies/css_terraform_training/docs/introduction.md

 ## 4. Workflows Matter

 Terraform provides a common **workflow** to provision infrastructure resources across multiple clouds and providers.
-This workflow makes high velocity
+This workflow enables change at high velocity

    * **PLAN** - In this phase, the HCL configuration is compared against deployed resources.
 The user is informed of the changes that will be made to the infrastructure.
 This is very important for understanding the impact of a change.